Marek Matějovský: Sparta Prague

-Matějovský returned to the Czech Republic in 2010, joining Sparta Prague and was announced as the new club captain ahead of the 2011–12 Gambrinus liga, taking over from Tomáš Řepka.
+Matějovský returned to the Czech Republic in 2010, joining Sparta Prague and was announced as the new club captain ahead of the 2011–12 Czech First League, taking over from Tomáš Řepka.
+He played 150 games for Sparta and is considered one of the club's personalities.
+Every year, he participates in the New Year's Eve derby between the legends of Sparta and Slavia over 35 years old.